Skip to main content

 Setting up Databricks

-If you're using Superblocks Cloud, add Superblocks' IPs as allowed IPs for Databricks.
-Learn how to configure this in Databrick's guide on Configuring IP access lists.
+If you’re using Superblocks Cloud, you may need to allowlist Superblocks IP addresses to connect to your database.
+Learn how to configure this in Databrick’s guide on Configuring IP access lists.
+Alternatively, use the Superblocks Hybrid or Cloud-Prem architectures to keep your data within your VPC.

 Configure authentication